-The process of developing the Code very often determines its success.
+The process of developing a code of ethics can determine its success.
 Many codes today are simply PR statements.
-Authentic codes begin with an appreciation of the specific contexts, ethical challenges, stakeholders and employee engagement needed to win support.
-Consultation and collaboration in its design will ensure its relevance and therefore its user engagement.
-Key steps include:
+Authentic ones appreciate the specific contexts and ethical challenges of the company.
+They also acknowledge the stakeholders and employee engagement needed to win support.
+Consultation and collaboration in its design will ensure its relevance.
+Relevance is the key to user engagement.
+Critical steps include:

-- Consultation with organisational members and critical stakeholders lays the foundation for engagement with the final content.
-Workshop the draft content to enable stakeholders to feel it speaks to the issues they are concerned about, and they are happy to commit to the final version of the Code.
+1. Consultation – Discussions with staff members and critical stakeholders is crucial.
+These sessions lay the foundation for engagement with the final content.
+Workshop the draft content to enable stakeholders to feel it speaks to the issues that concern them.
+That way, hopefully, they will be happy to commit to the final version of the code.

-- Relevance: Effective codes speak to the day to day different ethical challenges managers and employees face depending on their roles within the organisation.
-Inviting staff to identify such challenges or conducting “an ethics audit” to pinpoint issues to be incorporated into the Code will ensure its authenticity and relevance for the different groups within the organisation.
+2. Relevance – Effective codes speak to the day to day ethical challenges managers and employees face.
+These will vary depending on their roles within the business.
+Invite staff to identify challenges or conduct an ethics audit to pinpoint issues.
+Incorporating these into the code will ensure its authenticity and relevance for the different groups within the company.

-- A clear definition of business ethics and the reasons why ethics are critical to business success
+- A clear definition of business ethics and the reasons why they are critical to business success.

-- An explanation of the organisation’s core principles and values and the specific workplace behaviours that will demonstrate these
+- An explanation of the company’s core principles and values.
+Also, include specific workplace behaviours that will demonstrate these.

-- Language Choice of voice or tone can be a subtle but critical “turn off” or “turn on” for users.
-Choose inclusive, inspirational language to delivery clarity and win employee engagement.
-Avoid legalistic language a prescribed response to hypothetical challenges as real life is often more complicated.
+4. Language – Choice of voice or tone can help users to engage with your message or turn them off to it.
+Choose inclusive, inspirational language to deliver clarity and win employee engagement.
+Avoid legal language and prescribed responses to hypothetical challenges.
+Real life is often more complicated, so these become irrelevant.

-- Embedding: Cross-check code content with existing organisational protocols to ensure consistency and seek to streamline policies.
-Face to face training and an engaging communications plan needs to accompany its roll-out.
-All leaders need to publicly demonstrate how they link their critical decisions to the Code’s intent.
-This linking will reassure organisational members of the Code’s authenticity.
+5. Embedding – Cross-check code content with existing business protocols to ensure consistency.
+If there is a lack of consistency, seek to streamline policies.
+Face-to-face training and an engaging communications plan need to accompany the roll-out.
+All leaders need to publicly demonstrate how they link their critical decisions to the code’s intent.
+This linking will reassure your workforce of the code’s authenticity.

-- Role modelling: Develop metrics to hold all leaders to account to role model the Code’s values.
-Build this accountability into performance reviews.
+6. Role modelling – Develop metrics to hold all leaders to account to role model the code’s values.
+Build this into performance reviews.

-Remember it’s what leaders do and talk about rather than the Code that determines ethical behaviour.
-Regular conversations reminding people about the Code as well as monthly awards to employees who demonstrate its values sends a strong message that ethical behaviour matters.
+Remember, it’s what leaders do and talk about rather than the code that determines ethical behaviour.
+Have regular conversations reminding people about the code.
+Also, give out monthly awards to employees who demonstrate their values.
+Together, these actions send a strong message that ethical behaviour matters.